 Baby Teacup Yorkies need regular grooming to keep their coats shiny and healthy.
 We recommend brushing at least once a week, but not too hard as they’re too small.

 Their V-shaped ears can only stay that way by cutting the hair around the ears, so they aren’t weighed down.
 It’s best to ask your vet how to do this.
-Their ears also have trouble getting dry after a bath, but you can use a product like the Vet’s Best Ear Relief Dry for dogs.
+Their ears also have trouble getting dry after a bath, but you can use a product like the Vet’s Best Ear Relief Dry for dogs on Chewy.

 Cutting the cute Teacup Yorkie hair might be best left to professionals.
 Still, if you want to give it a try, make sure you use the right equipment.
 A random pair of kitchen scissors isn’t suitable for a pup.